Luzkan/smells/content/smells/required-setup-or-teardown-code.md

 ## Required Setup or Teardown Code

-If, after use of a class or method, several lines of code are required to:
+If, after the use of a class or method, several lines of code are required to:

 - set it properly up,
-- the environment requires specific actions beforehand and/or after its use,
+- the environment requires specific actions beforehand or after its use,
 - clean up actions are required,

 then there is a _Required Setup or Teardown Code_ code smell.
-This may indicate [improper abstraction level](./dubious-abstraction.md).
+Furthermore, this may indicate [improper abstraction level](./dubious-abstraction.md).

 ### Causation